4GeeksAcademy/master-javascript-programming-exercises/exercises/131-getLargestNumberAmongMixedElements/README.md

 ## 💡 Hints:

-+ The array might contain values of a type other than numbers.

-+ If the array is empty, it should return 0.
++ If the array is empty, it should return `0`.

-+ If the array contains no numbers, it should return 0.
++ If the array contains no numbers, it should return `0`.